MS Teams - Advanced Breakout rooms (for Faculty and Staff)

 Delete a Breakout Room

-2. Select the “Delete room” option.
+2. Select “Delete room” from the drop-down menu.

 Switch or remove participants between Breakout Rooms